mchajdecki/Network-Activities/README.md

 <p>
   <ol type="1">
      <li>Keep a Notepad or Notes with Log-In information somewhere close by and handy. </li>
-     <li>This information will be handy in the next steps which will be Logging In to the Virtual Machine.</li>
+     <li>This information will be needed for the next steps which will be Logging In to the Virtual Machine.</li>
   </ol>
 </p>
 <p>